Postgraduate MSc

 What you need to know

-The application window for 2023 entry is between 14th November – 20th January at 5pm.
+The application window for 2024 entry has now closed.
 Please note that you may not hear about the outcome of your application until after the closing date for applications.
 If you submit your application after the closing date, we may not be able to consider your application.

 This course is suitable for qualified physiotherapists who wish to further develop their skills.
 The modules within the course may also be relevant for health professionals including occupational therapists, podiatrists, chiropractors, sports therapists and strength and conditioning coaches.